 The bottom row shows the current Touch and Toolkit connection status.
 Touch will switch to ‘connected’ if it detects a useable touch device.
 This change does not happen live, so if your touch screen isn’t connected when you start the app, you may need to restart for it to be detected.
 The touch device may still work.
 It’ll just be the text that doesn’t update.

-If the device running the MT Touch Client is on the same local network as the Master’s Toolkit, it will detect it and connect automatically.
+If the device running the Touch Client is on the same local network as the Arkenforge Toolkit, it will detect it and connect automatically.
 No need for port forwarding or manually entering IP addresses.
-If the touch client fails to connect automatically, make sure that the client and the Master’s Toolkit are on the same network.
+If the touch client fails to connect automatically, make sure that the client and the Toolkit are on the same network.
 You may need to allow both programs through the firewall as well.

 Touch points will appear in the app with a coloured circle and a number.
-These represent the points that are sent to the Master’s Toolkit.
+These represent the points that are sent to the Arkenforge Toolkit.
 If no points appear, your touch device may not be working correctly.

-Master’s Toolkit Configuration Settings
+Arkenforge Toolkit Configuration Settings

-Once you’re all connected up, you’ll notice this bar at the top of the Cartographer.
+Once you’re all connected up, you’ll notice the MT Touch Client widget at the top of your Toolkit screen.
 If this bar doesn’t appear, it means that your touch client is failing to connect to the Toolkit.

 Clicking on the Settings button will provide the following options, which we will explain below: